 - The division GM and the VP Hockey select those interested coaches who are most qualified.

 - Single Letter coaches are usually parents and usually coach the team their child is on.
-Although if you are interested in coaching a team without your child you are encouraged to submit your name to the VP Hockey.
+Although if you are interested in coaching a team without having child in the team you are encouraged to submit your name to the VP of Hockey.